 The efficacy of artificial intelligence in cybersecurity solutions is undeniable.
 However, there are several notable disadvantages to be aware of in order to mitigate the related risks.
 These include:

-• An AI skills gap can make it difficult to find and recruit people to run the systems.
+- An AI skills gap can make it challenging to find and recruit people to run the systems.

-• Generative AI tools can lead to inadvertent intellectual property loss or data leakage, resulting in data security and privacy risks.
+- Generative AI tools can lead to unintentional intellectual property loss or data leakage, resulting in data security and privacy risks.

 Artificial intelligence in cybersecurity takes defense to a new level